 Boeing CEO James McNerney, the head of Obama’s Export Council, and others are quick to tout limited-but-real progress in the administration’s export licensing reform and growth initiatives.
 But already, some are suggesting far more must be done to meet the goal of doubling U.S. exports by 2015.
 The council met last week—and later McNerney addressed an American Enterprise Institute audience—to discuss an ongoing process to clean up and synchronize the U.S. Munitions and Commerce Control ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Limited Progress On Reforming U.S. Export Controls".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Limited Progress On Reforming U.S. Export Controls".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.